DerekParks/FTDI_ESP_Programmer/README.md

 ![PCB](images/pcb.png?raw=true "PCB")

 ![V1 programmer](images/v1.jpg?raw=true "V1 where I forgot to add current limiting resistors to the status LED's, D'oh!")
+("V1 where I forgot to add current limiting resistors to the status LED's, D'oh!")

 There are also physical tactical flash and reset buttons in case for some reason my amazing auto-reset circuit fails.